maftuhlutfi/maftuhlutfi/README.md

 ## Hello there 👋
 My name Muchamad Lutfi Maftuh.
 You can call me Maftuh.
-I am now 19 years old.
-I am a student majoring in Information Technology at Yogyakarta State University.
+I am 21 years old and a student majoring in Information Technology at Yogyakarta State University.
+I am a Front End Developer with 2+ years of proven experience in an freelance, startup, and corporate environment.
+Highly skilled in Javascript/Typescript, front end frameworks, CSS framework, and UI component.
+Have built and delivered solutions used by overseas and domestic users.

 ### My activity ⚽
-I am currently working on my own simple project with MERN stack and still learning about that.
-I also often get jobs to create logo and brand design with Adobe Photoshop.
+I am currently working on freelance project and my own simple project with Javascript Framework (Next.js) and still learning about new technology.
+I also often get jobs to create UI/UX design and other Graphics Design.

 ### Latest project ✔️
 Next.js, Tailwind CSS, and Headless CMS (Sanity & Prismic) / API: